-Appropriate evidence should be obtained to support the award of social points e.g letter from an employer or charity confirming the work or volunteer placement.
+Appropriate evidence should be obtained to support the award of social points e.g letter from the person receiving/providing support to the applicant, confirming level of support provided/received.
 The examples above should not be seen, as mutually exclusive and it is recognised that there are many other situations which will be considered within the broad category of "Social Points".
 Only one award of points will be given within this category.

-13. Other Housing Options
+14. Other Housing Options

-13.1 Mutual Exchanges
+14.1 Mutual Exchanges